 About

-The aim of this project is to
+The aim of Tree to Treen is to:

 • Provide opportunities for people to try new crafts through workshops and volunteering opportunities.